loginom/loginom-help-en-omegat/data/integration/connections/list/sqlite.md

 * Alongside with the standard character collation rules, namely, BINARY, RTRIM and NOCASE, it is possible to use the following ones that are not subject to the SQLite standard.
    * **UNICODE** means the language independent Unicode character collation without case sensitivity.
    * **LOCALIZED** means the language dependent Unicode character collation without case sensitivity.
 The string comparison result depends on the operational system locale of the Loginom server.
 * It is possible to use iLIKE function in the SQL constructions.
-It implements LIKE functionality in the case insensitivity mode of Unicode characters.
+It implements LIKE feature in the case insensitivity mode of Unicode characters.
 * Check by foreign keys is enabled by default.

 ## Connection Parameters